 We consolidate all majority owned subsidiaries and investments in entities in which we have controlling influence.
-Non-majority owned investments are accounted for using the equity method when we have the ability to significantly influence the operating decisions of the issuer.
-When we do not have the ability to significantly influence the operating decisions of an issuer, the cost method is used.
 For entities that are considered variable interest entities we apply the provisions of Financial Accounting Standards Board ("FASB") Interpretation No. 46R, "Consolidation of Variable Interest Entities - An Interpretation of ARB No. 51" ("FIN 46R").
 All significant intercompany accounts and transactions have been eliminated in consolidation.